-It’s that time of year again… Time to pack the suitcases and hop in the car with the whole family and travel to your Aunt’s, Mom’s or Grandma’s house.
-Unfortunately, holiday season collides with cold and flu season.
+It’s that time of year again… Time to pack the suitcases and hop in the car with the whole family and travel to your Aunt’s, Mom’s, or Grandma’s house.
+Unfortunately, the holiday season collides with the cold and flu season.
 So here are a few tips for staying healthy while you travel.
 After all, we want you to travel well!

 If you’re able, get a flu shot at least two weeks prior to traveling.
 It will take two weeks for the vaccine to begin providing your body protection.
 You can also help keep your immune system strong by getting a good night’s sleep.
 Healthy eating leading up to your flight can also be very helpful in keeping you well.

 If you’re already feeling under the weather, should you stay home?
 Probably.
 Chances are that your immune system has already been compromised.
 If you travel while you’re sick, you could make yourself sicker.
 There’s also an element of common courtesy here.
 You don’t want to show up at Grandma’s house only to spread your illness to the whole family.
 If you’re not sure what you should do, ask your provider.

 A virus can live on surfaces within a plane or car for up to 24 hours.
 Common areas, plane tables, and armrests are not going to be cleaned as often as any of us would like.
 Cary sanitized wet wipes with you.
 Wipe it all down—every surface you can, as often as you can.

 We know that this sounds super obvious.
 But, at the end of the day, the best way to protect yourself is to wash your hands.
 That’s because soap and water kill more germs than hand sanitizer.
 This is especially effective if you wash for 20 seconds, being sure to scrub every surface of your hands before you rinse.
 If you aren’t able to wash your hands frequently, the CDC recommends hand sanitizer with at least 60% alcohol as a backup.